Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: The number of maximal cliques

 Hence every maximal clique in $G$ is a disjoint union of $k$ cliques, each in some $G_d$ for $d\in \{1,2,..,k\}$.
 Therefore, the number of maximal cliques is $(\frac{n}{k})^k=\Omega(n^{k-\log k })=\Omega(n^{k(1-\epsilon)})$ for any $\epsilon > 0$. \end{proof}

 Observe that the construction in fact works for $P_{translate}$ graphs, as we do not use any scaling.
-Also note that Theorem \ref{thm:2kphom-lower} gives a tight bound for $P$ being a parallelogram.
+Also note that Theorem \ref{thm:2kphom-lower} gives a tight bound for $P$ being a parallelogram {(as it is a $2\DIRCONV$ graph)}.

 We can provide a very similar construction for all regular polygons, even if the number of sides is odd.
-However, in this case the number of maximal cliques is much lower (although still increasing with $k$).
+However, in this case the number of maximal cliques is much lower { with respect to the number of directions of sides} (although still increasing with $k$).

 \begin{theorem} For any $k$ and any regular $k$-gon $P$ there exists an $n$-vertex graph $G\in \phom$ with $\Omega(n^{\lfloor \frac{k}{2}\rfloor(1-\epsilon)})$ maximal cliques, for any constant $\epsilon > 0$.
 Moreover, if $k$ is a constant, then a bound $\Omega(n^{\lfloor \frac{k}{2}\rfloor})$ holds. \end{theorem} \begin{proof} The case where $k$ is even is covered by Theorem \ref{thm:2kphom-lower}.
 For the case where $k$ is odd, a construction very similar to the proof of Theorem \ref{thm:2kphom-lower} works.